Creative Automation / Foundation

 01

 Start with this video's job: This video shows how to run multiple Anthropic-compatible providers (GLM, MiniMax, LongCat, Qwen, Kimi) inside Claude Code by moving API keys out of plaintext settings.json into the shell profile and using per-provider launcher scripts like 'claude-glm' and 'claude-minimax', including how to remap the Opus/Sonnet/Haiku tiers to each provider's models.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:14, where the video says: “you're on VPS and you're running Cloud Code, the go-to method here is by going to the dot Cloud settings.json and overriding the base URL and off token with your API key, right?
 However, if you want to...”

 02